Young French scientists at the Heidelberg Laureate Forum: an opportunity for tomorrow's mathematicians

 14 French scientists were present at this year's 2024 forum, from the fields of mathematics and computer science, from undergraduate to post-doctorate level.
 They all appreciated the opportunity to exchange ideas, without a glass ceiling, and the diversity of their profiles, whether geographical, cultural or scientific.

 - Rahinatou Nchiwo (Cameroon).
-Completed the Erasmus Mundus Algant master's program in Bordeaux.
-Doctoral student in mathematical cryptography at Aalto University, Finland.
+Completed the Erasmus Mundus Algant master's programme in Bordeaux.Doctoral student in mathematical cryptography at the University of Aalto in Finland.

-- Anne Josiane Kouam ( Cameroon).
-Diploma in computer engineering from Polytechnique Yaoundé in 2019.
-Doctorate at Polytechnique/Inria in cryptography defended in 2023, 8-month postdoc at Inria.
-Currently postdoc at TY Berlin (Konrad Rieck's ERC Malfoy project).
+- Anne Josiane Kouam (Cameroon).
+Degree in computer engineering from Polytechnique Yaoundé in 2019.Doctorate at Polytechnique/Inria in cryptography, defended in 2023, 8-month postdoc at Inria.
+Currently postdoc at TU Berlin (Konrad Rieck's ERC MALFOY project).

-- Thi Quynh Nga Nguyen ( Vietnam).
+- Thi Quynh Nga Nguyen (Vietnam).
 Master's degree in mathematics applied to biology with an FSMP scholarship.
-Thesis in biomathematics at Paris-Nord-Inria in the MAMBAproject ( directed by Vauchelet Bliman).
-Currently postdoc at the ENS Department of Cognitive Studies, “Mathematics of Neural Networks” group.
+Thesis in biomathematics at Paris-Nord-Inria as part of the MAMBAteam-project ( directed by Luis Almeida, Pierre-Alexandre Bliman and Nicolas Vauchelet).
+Currently a postdoc in the Cognitive Studies Department at the ENS, in the Mathematics of Neural Networks group.

-- Bertille Follain.
+- Bertille Follain (France).
 Prépa Louis-le-Grand, Polytechnique 2017-2021.
-Master of Mathematics Cambridge 2020-2021.
-Thesis ENS Ulm - Inria (Sierra project) under the supervision of Francis Bach.
-Defense scheduled for November 2024.
-Mirzakhani Prize 2023.
+Master's degree in mathematics Cambridge 2020-2021.
+ENS Ulm thesis in 2024 - Inria (Sierra project) under the supervision of Francis Bach.Mirzakhani Prize 2023.

 - Sirine Louati (Tunisia).
-Bachelor's degree in mathematics at Dauphine (2017-2020).
+Bachelor's degree in maths at Dauphine (2017-2020).
 M1 Dauphine 2021.
-ENSAE (2021-2023), with M2 IPP Statistics and Machine Learning.
-PhD in statistics in progress CREST-ENSAE.
+ENSAE (2021-2023) with M2 IPP Statistics and Machine Learning.
+PhD in statistics in progress at CREST-ENSAE under the supervision of Alexandre Tsybakov and Jaouad Mourtada.
 Mirzakhani Prize 2023.

 - Rania Rezkellah (Algeria).
 Computer engineer, Algeria (ESI).
 Currently in M2 at Dauphine Master IA, systems and data.

-- Romain Dufetelle (France), mathematics degree, Rouen University 2021-2024.
-2024- Master of Mathematics Sorbonne University.
+- Romain Dufetelle (France), degree in mathematics from Rouen University 2021-2024.
+2024- Master's degree in mathematics at Sorbonne University.

-- Luis Enrique Fernandez Machado (Cuba) in M2 at Gustave Eiffel University with funding from labex Bezout.
+- Luis Enrique Fernandez Machado (Cuba) in M2 at Gustave Eiffel University with funding from Labex Bezout.

 Edition 2025, how to apply?